Michael Heath-Caldwell M.Arch

 Lieut F.C.Bond sitting in the middle front.
 Next right of him in front is Lieut.
 G.M.Heath,

-Behind Gerard is Colonel Sir Howard Elphinstone and directly behind him with back to the pole is LIeut.
+Behind Gerard is Colonel Sir Howard Elphinstone and directly behind him with back to the pole is Lieut.
 F.C.Heath.

 The last three sitting on the far right are Col.Jelof, Col.E.Wood, and far right sitting is Lieut.
 Curtis.